open5e/open5e/source/monsters/tome-of-beasts/W/witchlight.rst

 serve anyone else as a familiar.
 The statistics below represent these independent witchlights.

-Evil witchlights can be surprisingly cruel, not unlike will-o’wisps.
+Evil witchlights can be surprisingly cruel, not unlike will-o’-wisps.
 They seek to lure lost travelers into swamps or traps by using their glow to imitate the light of a safe haven.
 Conversely, good-aligned witchlights guide travelers to places of safety or along safe paths, and they are prized by pilots and guides.
 Neutral witchlights exhibit a playful nature—sometimes mingling inside the cavities of weapons, gems, or other curiosities, which means those items may be mistaken for magic items.
-More than one “wizard’s staff ” is just an impressivelooking stick with a witchlight perched on top.
+More than one “wizard’s staff ” is just an impressive-looking stick with a witchlight perched on top.

 **Constructed Nature.** A witchlight doesn't require air, food, drink, or sleep.